Automated kiosks at the United States airports and what you need to know when traveling with the ESTA

 So, coming back to the form that they hand out on the aeroplane, if you are an ESTA holder, you can leave the form blank and go to one of the automated kiosks instead.
 The kiosk will ask you the same questions that the form does, and will take your photo and fingerprints just like an agent normally would.
 Furthermore, if you are travelling with your family (or people living at the same address), all household members can go to the kiosk at the same time.
 Once you have completed the process, the kiosk will provide a printout of the CBP inspection-related information submitted.

 At this point, you need to take the printout, or receipt, to a customs and border patrol officer, along with your passport.
 The officer will check your information and will likely ask you some questions about your trip.
 Remember, as an ESTA holder, you are entitled to visit the United States for tourism or business periods, for up to 90 days at a time (as well as a few other specific purposes, such as short-term study not for credit, or temporary medical treatment).
-So, at this point, the officer may want to confirm that the reason for your trip is in line with the conditions of the Visa Waiver Programme.
+At this point, the officer may want to confirm that the reason for your trip is in line with the conditions of the Visa Waiver Programme.

 The officer might ask you where you will be travelling, if you are visiting as a tourist, and when you will be returning.
 They could also ask what you do for a living, to verify that you are not seeking work in the United States and that you have the funds to travel.
 If you are visiting on business, they might ask you what your line of business entails, who you are meeting, or whether you are bringing any products or prototypes over with you.
 In any case, it can be useful to have some kind of document with you that shows what you are doing, just to help speed up the process.
 If you are on holiday, then a hotel booking can confirm your destination.
 Or if you are on business, a letter of invitation for the event you are attending can help the CBP officer to understand the purpose of your visit.

 Once you have been attended to by a CBP Officer, you are free to go and pick up your luggage and begin your trip!
-In this respect, the Automated Passport Control process can really help to speed up the process, given that the officers working do not have to spend extra time collecting your information, fingerprints and photo.
+In this regard, the Automated Passport Control process can really help speed up the process, given that the officers working do not have to spend extra time collecting your information, fingerprints and photo.
 Furthermore, the airports that use this system have multiple kiosks, so travellers can complete this part of the process quickly before they proceed to a CBP Officer.

 With all that said, it is always a good idea to hang on to the customs declaration form you are given on your flight (although you can generally find them easily when you arrive too).
 If you arrive in the US and see that there is not much of a queue, or that for some reason the kiosks are not working, you can pull out the form and fill it in quickly.

 In terms of the airport procedure on your way back out of the USA, the procedure is far simpler and the same as it would be on your way out of the UK.
 You are not required to fill out any additional forms or have your passport stamped to show you have left the USA.
-When you travel under the Visa Waiver Programme, your entry and exit data (i.e. when you arrive in and leave the country) is recorded automatically.
+When you travel under the Visa Waiver Programme, your entry and exit data (i.e., when you arrive in and leave the country) is recorded automatically.
 Thus, if and when you visit the United States again in the future, border patrol officers will be able to see that you have been there before and adhered to the conditions of the Visa Waiver Programme.
 In this respect, having visited the United States multiple times and always having left within the permitted timeframe (90 days) can reassure CBP officers that you are travelling legitimately and are not breaking the terms of your ESTA.

 Remember, your ESTA allows you to visit the United States for up to 90 days at a time, provided that you are travelling within the conditions of the Visa Waiver Programme.
-The ESTA validation itself lasts for two years, or until your passport expires, whichever comes first.
+ESTA validation itself lasts for two years, or until your passport expires, whichever comes first.
 This means that as soon as you have an approved ESTA, you are authorised to travel to the United States for as many trips as you like within the authorisation period (always within the conditions of the programme, of course), and each trip can last up to a maximum of 90 days.

 To apply for ESTA itself, you simply need to fill out an online form and answer a few basic questions.
 All you need for this is your passport and a form of payment.
 Once the form is completed and submitted, you will receive an email within 24 hours confirming the status of your online ESTA application.
 As soon as you receive the email telling you your application has been approved, you are ready to travel to the United States!